coreui/coreui/docs/content/components/toasts.md

 ## Accessibility

-Toasts are intended to be small interruptions to your visitors or users, so to help those with screen readers and similar assistive technologies, you should wrap your toasts in an [`aria-live` region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).
-Changes to live regions (such as injecting/updating a toast component) are automatically announced by screen readers without needing to move the user's focus or otherwise interrupt the user.
-Additionally, include `aria-atomic="true"` to ensure that the entire toast is always announced as a single (atomic) unit, rather than just announcing what was changed (which could lead to problems if you only update part of the toast's content, or if displaying the same toast content at a later point in time).
-If the information needed is important for the process, e.g. for a list of errors in a form, then use the [alert component]({{< docsref "/components/alerts" >}}) instead of toast.
+Toasts are meant to be brief interruptions for your visitors or users.
+To assist those using screen readers and similar assistive technologies, you should wrap your toasts in an [`aria-live` region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).
+Changes to live regions, such as injecting or updating a toast component, are automatically announced by screen readers without moving the user's focus or interrupting the user.
+Additionally, include `aria-atomic="true"` to ensure the entire toast is announced as a single, unfragmented unit, rather than just announcing what changed—this prevents issues if only part of the toast is updated or if the same toast appears again later.
+If the information is critical to the process, such as a list of form errors, use the [alert component]({{< docsref "/components/alerts" >}}) instead of a toast.

-Note that the live region needs to be present in the markup *before* the toast is generated or updated.
-If you dynamically generate both at the same time and inject them into the page, they will generally not be announced by assistive technologies.
+Note that the live region must exist in the markup *before* the toast is generated or updated.
+If you generate both dynamically and inject them simultaneously, assistive technologies generally will not announce them.

-You also need to adapt the `role` and `aria-live` level depending on the content.
-If it's an important message like an error, use `role="alert" aria-live="assertive"`, otherwise use `role="status" aria-live="polite"` attributes.
+You should also adjust the `role` and `aria-live` level based on the content.
+For important messages like errors, use `role="alert" aria-live="assertive"`; otherwise, use `role="status" aria-live="polite"`.

-As the content you're displaying changes, be sure to update the [`delay` timeout](#options) so that users have enough time to read the toast.
+As the content changes, remember to update the [`delay` timeout](#options) so users have enough time to read the toast.

 ```html
 <div class="toast" role="alert" aria-live="polite" aria-atomic="true" data-coreui-delay="10000">